Effective MPA Management

 - Prohibit destructive activities throughout the management area. ref

-- Implement direct management interventions and enhance recovery of coral communities that have been impacted (e.g., invasive algae removal or herbivore enhancement and fisheries management).
+- Implement direct management interventions and enhance recovery of coral communities that have been impacted (e.g., invasive algae removal, herbivore enhancement, and fisheries management).

 Embed MPAs in broader management frameworks